LegioN2004/Programs/WebDev-stuff/Kirat-cohort-0-1/1.3-Basic-JS-APIs/offline-class-1/level-2/README.md

 console.log("animal " + cat["name"] + " " + cat["speaks"]);
 ```

-- now what we are seeing here is that for animal we know that they'll have the same set of properties and they'll have some similar functions they need to run only the body of the functino will change and also here these properties are being used two times but separately and logged out two times separately as well.
+- now what we are seeing here is that for animal we know that they'll have the same set of properties and they'll have some similar functions they need to run only the body of the function will change and also here these properties are being used two times but separately and logged out two times separately as well.
 The same goes for functions too, even if we use them they'll still be needed to call two times as well.
 So to solve this issue we can use classes, i.e why not combine this together and give a structure to every animal and provide that.

 - Class in CS means give out a structure of something that is reusable and can used in multiple places
 - Object is the one that is created after the class declaration and then called accordingly to create the object that'll do some work